Jump to page content

 The Doom Chamber of Mirrors:

-In comparison to some of the above, the following screenshot is pretty mild.
-Task Manager has just forgotten to redraw part of its window.
-Quite how, I have no idea.
+Finally, Task Manager has just forgotten to redraw part of its window.
 (Do you ever forget to breathe?)